Personal Favourites /

 Appeared on ‘The Wall’ – Pink Floyd (1979).

-Here I Go Again’ (US Remix version only) – Dan Huff (Whitesnake).
+Here I Go Again’ (Whitesnake - US Remix version only) – Dann Huff.

-Appeared on ‘Purple Rainbows’ (1991) and various other compilation albums.
+Appeared as a single and on ‘Purple Rainbows’ (1991) and various other compilation albums.

-The song originally appeared on ‘Whitesnake - 1987’ with a solo by John Sykes, but I’m referring to the solo dubbed onto the ‘US Remix’ version, after Sykes had left the band.
+The song originally appeared on 'Saints & Sinners' in 1982, with guitar work by Bernie Marsden & Micky Moody, then again on ‘Whitesnake - 1987’ with guitar work by Adrian Vandenberg & John Sykes, but I’m referring to the solo dubbed onto the ‘US Remix’ version.

 I’m The One’ – Edward Van Halen.